 If you’re planning to set up a solar panel system to charge a 12-volt battery, you’ll need an charge controller to regulate the charging process.
 One of the first questions you will face is whether to choose a PWM or MPPT controller.
 Once you’ve decided on that, the second question is what size controller you should choose (referred to in ‘Amps’).
+Correctly calculating the size of an MPPT charge controller is essential to ensure that it can handle the current generated by your solar panel array and efficiently charge your battery.

 Maximizing Efficiency: Why dividing by 14.4v is Key in MPPT Controller Sizing